nus-cs2103-AY2223S1/tp/docs/team/seanflyyy.md

 Given below are my contributions to the project.

 * **New Feature**: Added find by tag feature
-  * What it does: allows searching up of students based on their tags
+  * What it does: Allows searching up of students based on their tags.
   * Justification: This feature allows for users to find students based on tags which is an integral part of our application.
 Without this feature, the tags would be much less helpful.
   * Highlights: The user is able to input multiple tags in order to find students who contain more than one tag.